pathprabu/pathprabu/README.md

-- 👋 Hi, I’m @pathprabu
+- 👋 Hi, I’m @padmanaban
-- 👀 I’m interested in ...
+- 👀 I’m interested in chatting movies badminton foosball
 - 🌱 I’m currently learning React and Ruby
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any fun and cool projects
 - 📫 U can reach me @pathprabu16@gmail.com

 <!---